Richard Hanania: Writing as "Richard Hoste" (2008–early 2010s)

+Later work

 Hanania was a research fellow at the Arnold A. Saltzman Institute of War and Peace Studies of Columbia University and a fellow at Defense Priorities as of 2020.
 In 2022 he became a fellow at the University of Texas at Austin's Salem Center for Public Policy, which had been launched in 2020 with funding from right-wing donors.

 Hanania has written opinion pieces for The Washington Post, The New York Times, The Atlantic, The Economist and Quillette.
 In 2020 he founded the think tank the Center for the Study of Partisanship and Ideology (CSPI).
-As of summer 2023, he was the organization's president.
+He is the organization's president.
 Hanania writes a blog, which was received positively by figures such as the Mercatus economists Tyler Cowen and Bryan Caplan and JD Vance, noted by Substack co-founder Hamish McKenzie, and publicized by Tucker Carlson, who invited Hanania on his show twice.
+Carlson later expressed strong hostility toward Hanania; The Atlantic reported that in 2024 he privately said that he loathed Hanania, and in 2026 called him "literally beneath contempt, which is to say not even worth attacking".
 Hanania also operates a podcast where he has interviewed various people, including the billionaire Marc Andreessen.
-In 2021, JD Vance described Hanania as a "friend" and a "really interesting thinker".
+In 2021, Vance described Hanania as a "friend" and a "really interesting thinker".

 Hanania has been linked to the New Right.
-He is often labeled as a libertarian, but he supports limiting civil liberties through increased police power aimed at Black Americans and has praised mass arrests in El Salvador.
 In a 2023 essay, Hanania wrote that the only way to reduce crime is "a revolution in our culture or form of government.
 We need more policing, incarceration, and surveillance of black people.
 Blacks won't appreciate it, whites don't have the stomach for it."
 The essay caught the attention of Elon Musk, who called it "interesting".